Skillet Chicken Pot Pie (30 minutes)

 - If using 2 carrots, 2 celery ribs and and onion, you can add another 2 cups extra veggies without changing the sauce amount.
 Some options are: a potato, mushrooms, butternut squash, cauliflower, baby kale, corn and/or frozen peas (no need to defrost).

-- Broth enrichment: You can substitute 1/4 cup of the broth with half and half (or full) cream to increase the richness of the filling.
+- Broth enrichment: You can substitute 1/4 cup of the broth with half and half cream (or heavy cream) to increase the richness of the filling.

 - Make Ahead

 - You can make both the filling and the crust a couple of days ahead.
-Store the filling in a sealed container in the fridge.
-Store the crusts on the counter - they will stay crisp in or out of a sealed bag.
+Store the filling in an airtight container in the fridge.
+Store the crusts separately at room temperature on the counter - they will stay crisp in or out of a sealed bag.

 - Warm the filling on the stove on medium or in the microwave for a couple of minutes.
 Add extra broth of water to thin the sauce.
 Stir.